 |Activated partial thromboplastin time prolonged||6 (11)||2 (5)|

-All adult adverse reactions to VPRIV are considered relevant to pediatric patients (ages 4 to 17 years).
-Adverse reactions more commonly seen in pediatric patients compared to adult patients include ( > 10% difference): upper respiratory tract infection, rash, aPTT prolonged, and pyrexia.
+The safety profile of VPR IV was similar between pediatric patients (ages 4 to 17 years) and adult patients.
+Adverse reactions more commonly seen in pediatric patients compared to adult patients include ( > 10% difference): rash, aPTT prolonged, and pyrexia.